ThePhysicsGuys/Physics3D/README.md

 2. Run [install/setupUbuntu.sh](/install/setupUbuntu.sh) from the Physics3D directory, this will install the necessary dependencies and create the build folders.
 It will also run cmake for debug and release.
   The dependencies can be installed on their own with [install/setupDependenciesUbuntu.sh](/install/setupDependenciesUbuntu.sh)
   The build directories can be generated on their own with [install/setupBuildUbuntu.sh](/install/setupBuildUbuntu.sh)
-3. Make the build with `cmake --build build`
+3. Make the build from the build directory `cd build` with `cmake --build .`
 4. To run the application, you must also run it from the build directory: `./application`.
 Tests and benchmarks can be run from anywhere.

 ### Visual Studio